Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Equation of State for an Inhomogeneous Fluid

-Fortunately, such an equation of state was proposed previously in the context of fluid dynamics for dry foam (bubbles with ideal gas in them); a fluid consisting of {\it walls} and {\it voids} \cite{foam}:
+In fluid dynamics literature, an equation of state for a fluid consisting of {\it walls} and {\it voids} was proposed; it is basically the equation of state for dry foam (bubbles with ideal gas in them) \cite{aref2000equation}:

-Here $p$ and $V$ are the total pressure and volume of the system, $\sigma$ is the surface tension on the bubble surfaces, $A$ is the total area of the interfaces between bubbles, $N$ is the number of ideal gas particles, $T$ is the temperature, and $k$ is the Boltzmann constant.
-If we adapt this model to cosmology, we may assume that almost all matter is concentrated in thin walls of structure and $T\sim0$.
+Here $p$ and $V$ are the total pressure and volume of the system, $\sigma$ is the surface tension on the bubble surfaces, $A$ is the total area of the interfaces between bubbles, $N$ is the number of ideal gas particles, $T$ is the temperature of the gas within the bubbles, and $k$ is the Boltzmann constant.
+If we adapt this model to cosmology, we may assume that almost all matter is concentrated in thin walls of structure ($N=0$) or alternatively set $T\sim0$.
 So, it is possible to come up with a negative pressure term in the form of tension in structure walls,

-We can think of this tension as the {\it repelling} part of gravity since pressure counterintuitively contributes to attraction in general relativity.
+Equation \ref{eqnfoam} involves two competing components to the overall pressure: outward, pressure of the gas within the bubbles and inward, tension within the walls.
+Setting the first one to zero, we are left with an inward, hence negative pressure.
+We can think of this negative pressure as the {\it repelling} part of gravity since pressure itself counterintuitively contributes to attraction in general relativity.
 The term ``$\sigma A/V$" can be treated as the {\it surface energy per volume} and will be denoted by $\rho_s$ from now on.

 If we solve Einstein's equations with (\ref{foampress}) for the spatially flat case of the FRW metric, the deceleration parameter takes the form,

 where $\rho_c$ is the critical density.
 One can easily see that if $\rho_s=\rho_c$, i.e., all energy density in the universe is in the form of surface energy, we recover $q=-\frac{1}{2}$, the value for a universe dominated by cosmic branes.